tobiasraabe/pipeline/README.rst

 to inspect the current project configuration, tasks, or templates found in the project.

-After you have defined some tasks, hit
+After you have defined some tasks, enter

 .. code-block:: bash